Meet fixing hero Peter Donegan

 And it will hold up to 2kg in weight – more than enough for a bird’s dinner.

-After curing for 24 hours, the bird bistro is open for bookings!
+Once the Sugru has set, the bird bistro is open for bookings!

 Every garden shed gets packed to the max with stuff.
 We’re all guilty of squeezing in just one more thing.
 So these Sugru hooks come in handy when you want to hang more, you know, stuff.